|Equestrian Properties||Newly Listed||Acreage||New Homes|

 |Templeton Eastside||Templeton Westside||Hidden Valley Ranch||Vineyard Neighborhood|

 Templeton is a charming and highly desirable community on California’s Central Coast with the zip code of 93465.
-Home to around 8,000 fortunate people, it is located halfway between Atascadero (population about 30,000) and Paso Robles (population about 30,000) in San Luis Obispo County.
+Almost 100 square miles of the greater Templeton area are home to around 8,000 fortunate people.
+Located halfway between Atascadero (population about 30,000) and Paso Robles (population about 30,000) in San Luis Obispo County.